Introduction

 \(B_1, \ldots, B_N\).
 The principle of superposition extends this to infinite

-both \(x\) and \(t\) is justified for \(t > 0\) because the exponential factors
+\(x\) and \(t\) is justified for \(t \gt 0\) because the exponential factors

 \(\exp(-k(n\pi/L)^2 t)\) decay so rapidly in \(n\) that the differentiated series converges

-uniformly on every closed half-strip \(0 \leq x \leq L\), \(t \geq t_0 > 0\).
+uniformly on every closed half-strip \(0 \leq x \leq L\), \(t \geq t_0 \gt 0\).

 To match the initial condition \(u(x, 0) = f(x)\), evaluate the formal infinite series at

-\(t = 0\): the exponential factors collapse to unity, leaving
+\(t = 0\).
+The exponential factors collapse to unity, leaving

 \[

-f(x) = \sum_{n=1}^{\infty} B_n \sin\frac{n\pi x}{L}, \qquad 0 \leq x \leq L.
+f(x) = \sum_{n=1}^{\infty} B_n \sin\frac{n\pi x}{L}, \quad 0 \leq x \leq L.

 \]